Affordable & Clean Energy

 Finite Fossil Fuels: The fossil fuels we have used historically, such as coal, oil and natural gas, currently the world's primary energy sources, are finite in supply.
 It’s not a matter of if they run out, but when: We are using them much faster than they can reproduce, formed as they are over millions of years compressing organic material.
 We have already passed ‘peak oil’ and at current usage it may be gone by 2052.
 Then switching to gas could extend just 8 further years; filling its gap with coal, that could maybe last until 2088.
 During that time, we may find more reserves of fossil fuels, but they’re likely smaller than the rate at which our world’s developing population is consuming them.
 (Ecotricity)

 Energy poverty: The poorest in the world are the least likely to have access to a source of power, and are much more likely to remain poor as long as they are not connected.
-80% of those without electricity are concentrated in just 20 countries, more than half in sub-Saharan Africa where electrification is only 37% overall and 17% in rural areas.
-(UNDP, 2017)
+In sub-Saharan Africa electrification is only 44% overall, with an estimated 573 million people still lacking electricity.
+87% of people currently without electricity live in rural areas.
+(UN Stats, 2019)

 Poor access to energy in developing countries slows the growth of GDP, a barrier to economic growth for businesses, the most effective means of reducing poverty, yet impossible without adequate, reliable and competitively priced modern energy.
 Even countries with access to energy often have highly unreliable service: One in three developing countries experiences at least 20 hours of power outages a month, and when power is available, it can be expensive (World Bank, 2015).

 Politics: As a result, governments subsidise demand for fossil fuels: To the tune of nearly $550 billion of public money worldwide in 2013, making energy access a political issue, and an opportunity cost for sustainable development priorities (World Bank, 2015) and capital-intensive renewables investment.